Hork-Engine/Hork-Source/README.md

 * The world has a modular structure - it's easy to add new features
 * Composition instead of inheritance, objects are extended by different components
 * Handles instead of pointers
-* ECS (Entity-Component-System) can be easily integrated into an existing model.
+* ECS (Entity-Component-System) can be easily integrated into an existing model
 * Asynchronous loading of resources

 ## Rendering